cnlohr/cnlohr_social_media_tools/README.md

 ## Youtube API stuff

+### OAUTH

 First, you will need your youtube oauth creds.

 Log into your API Dashboard.
  * https://console.developers.google.com/
  * Select your project and go to the youtube v3 api section.
  * Create new oauth credentials (or use existing)
- * Select type for new oauth app to be "other"
+ * Select type for new oauth app to be "other" or "Desktop app"
  * Get the CLIENT_ID and note the SECRET_KEY.
  * Note: Client ID should be something like: ############-xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx.apps.googleusercontent.com
  * Note: Secret key looks like: #_XXXXXXXXXXXXXXXXX